 When a CP system is in a low flow state, it may be desirable to turn the motor off (sleep mode) in order to conserve energy and preserve the motor.
-The adjustable parameters TOFF, T1ON, T2ON, SHUTOFF FREQUENCY, OVERPRESSURE psi, DRAWDOWN PSI, and BOOST AMOUNT control when the motor is turned off, how long it is off, and also prevent short cycling of the motor at low water flow rates.
-More information including default values for these parameters can be found in Table 15 - Auto Restart Parameters
+The adjustable parameters TOFF, T1ON, T2ON, SHUTOFF FREQUENCY, OVERPRESSURE psi, DRAWDOWN PSI, and BOOST AMOUNT control when the motor is turned off, how long it is off, and prevent short cycling of the motor at low water flow rates.
+More information including default values for these parameters can be found in Table 13.
+Constant Pressure parameters are only displayed when System Configuration has been set for Constant Pressure.
+SYSTEM CONFIG is found under Interface Parameters.
+See Table 12 for details.